 The most dangerous word in the English language for all developers

-When youre programming in a language as complex as Java all day long, you can forget how much can go wrong for devops when speaking a language like English.
+When you program in a language as complex as Java all day long, you can forget how much can go wrong for DevOps when speaking a language like English.
 One word in particular is enough to cause mayhem.

 It’s not just a programming languages that matter in the everyday life of software developers.
 The English language can be a major source of confusion, misunderstandings and frustration in devops.